Keno is proficient in the following techniques:

 Trigger Point Therapy: Muscle tension often has a focal point, where the tissue is more restricted, bound or knotted up.
 These points of tension often refer pain to other areas of the body.
 Trigger Point Therapy involves releasing the tension by applying a sustained amount of pressure directly on the focal point.

-Hot Stone Therapy: This treatment is an add-on to any type of massage I offer.
-Great therapeutic value as well as enhancing a complete relaxation experience.
+Hot Stone Therapy: This treatment is an add-on to any massage.
+The stones have great therapeutic value as well as enhancing a complete relaxation experience.
 I heat smooth, round stones in water and use them as a tool, along with my hands, to massage away the knots in your muscles.
 Try one stone at no charge to see what it feels like and decide at that point whether you want me to use them.